 About the Indicator

-Trends in extreme temperatures can be examined in a variety of ways.
-This indicator covers several approaches by looking at prolonged heat wave events as well as unusually hot or cold daily highs and lows.
 The data come from thousands of weather stations across the United States.
 National patterns can be determined by dividing the country into a grid and examining the data for one station in each cell of the grid.
 This method ensures that the results are not biased toward regions that happen to have many stations close together.

 Figures 2 and 3 show trends in the percentage of the country’s area experiencing unusually hot temperatures in the summer and unusually cold temperatures in the winter.
 These graphs are based on daily maximum temperatures, which usually occur during the day, and daily minimum temperatures, which usually occur at night.
 At each station, the recorded highs and lows are compared with the full set of historical records.
 After averaging over a particular month or season of interest, the coldest 10 percent of years are considered “unusually cold” and the warmest 10 percent are “unusually hot.”
 For example, if last year’s summer highs were the 10th warmest on record for a particular location with more than 100 years of data, that year’s summer highs would be considered unusually warm.
-Data are available from 1910 to 2012 for summer (June through August) and from 1911 to 2012 for winter (December of the previous year through February).
+Data are available from 1910 to 2014 for summer (June through August) and from 1911 to 2015 for winter (December of the previous year through February).

 Temperature data are less certain for the early part of the 20th century because fewer stations were operating at that time.
 In addition, measuring devices and methods have changed over time, and some stations have moved.
 The data have been adjusted to the extent possible to account for some of these influences and biases, however, and these uncertainties are not sufficient to change the fundamental trends shown in the figures.